Link patterns and elliptic Hecke algebra: Unnormalized elliptic classes

-{ \arraycolsep{-1pt} \hfil$ $} 10pt The variables $\alpha$ and $\beta$ are associated to arrows.
+{ \arraycolsep{-1pt} \hfil$ $} \begin{example}\rm Let $m=4$, $r=2$.
+We present the lattice of orbits, see the diagram above.
+The minimal orbit is at the bottom.
+The link patterns at the second row (counting from the bottom) represent the maximal upper-triangular orbits; the arrows in the patterns are directed left.
+The arrows are labeled by elementary transformations of elliptic classes $\Cc_i^\nu$ or $s_1^\mu\Cc_i^\nu$, $i=1,2,3$ with the admissible $\nu$.
+The variables $\alpha=\mu_1$ and $\beta=\mu_2$ are associated to arrows.
 Instead of indicating arc labels we list the coefficients at the nodes: $\aao$ and $\bbo$ at the targets of the arrows and $\aai$ and $\bbi$ at the sources

-Below the patterns in braces we give the $\mu$-coefficients lists for all link patterns.
-A discrepancy between the lists can originate from two places, where the images $\hat s_1$ and $s_3$ are the same.
-We check directly that the $\mu$-coefficient lists agree.
-In fact it is enough to check it for $s_3\pa^{\min}_{4,2}=\hat s_1\pa^{\min}_{4,2}$.